IntelliTect-Samples/EWU-CSCD396-2023-Fall/README.md

 - Homework will be hard and will take time to complete.
 Do not put it off.
 - Start homework early and come to class with questions.
 Starting homework late is a recipe for disaster and pain.
 - All assignments, due dates, and grading information are in [**Assignments**](Assignments.md)
-- Homework will be done in indivdually.
+- Homework will be done individually.
 Do not hesitate to collaborate with classmates, but, work should be your own.
 If you are experiencing issues, please contact an instructor.
 - Code reviews are done individually, each student should review code that is not done by them or their partner.
 - The day homework is initially due we will typically go over the assignment in class. (no guarantees)